Den of Thieves (film): Production

-The film was in development for roughly fourteen years, where director Christian Gudegast and a writing partner had a blind deal with New Line Cinema in 2003.
+The film was in development for roughly 14 years, where director Christian Gudegast and a writing partner had a blind deal with New Line Cinema in 2003.
+Peter Berg had been attached to direct at one point and they even considered adapting it as a television series.
 The project was also later supposed to be distributed by Relativity Media at one point as well.
 Jay Dobyns, who played the character of Wolfgang, was a former Special Agent and undercover operative with the BATFE and served as a consultant for this film.

 Filming locations

 Production began in January 2017.
 Director of photography, Terry Stacey, shot the movie using the Arri Alexa XT Plus digital motion picture camera.
 Although set in Los Angeles, California, Den of Thieves was primarily filmed in and around Atlanta, Georgia.
 Aerial shots of Los Angeles included the Vincent Thomas Bridge, the Federal Correctional Institution, Terminal Island and the skyline of Downtown Los Angeles.

 Reception

 Box office

 Den of Thieves grossed $44.9 million in the United States and Canada, and $35.7 million in other territories, for a worldwide total of $80.5 million, against a production budget of $30 million.

-In the United States and Canada, Den of Thieves was released on January 19, 2018 alongside 12 Strong and Forever My Girl, as well as the wide expansions of Phantom Thread, I, Tonya and Call Me by Your Name, and was projected to gross $7–10 million from 2,432 theaters in its opening weekend.
+In the United States and Canada, Den of Thieves was released alongside 12 Strong and Forever My Girl as well as the wide expansions of Phantom Thread, I, Tonya and Call Me by Your Name, on January 19, 2018.
+Den of Thieves was projected to gross $7–10 million from 2,432 theaters in its opening weekend.
 It ended up performing above projections, debuting to $15.3 million and finishing third at the box office behind holdover Jumanji: Welcome to the Jungle and 12 Strong.
 It dropped 43% to $8.6 million in its second week and another 47% to $4.6 million in its third.